dayne-2stacks/Fingerprint-Matching-Code/README.md

 ## Evaluating the Binary Classifier

 Use `evaluate_binary_classifier.py` to compute verification metrics for the binary classification model.
-The matching backbone remains frozen during classification training, so its weights are loaded from `results/base/params/best_model.pt`.
-The classifier head itself is loaded from `results/binary-classifier/params/best_model.pt`.
+The script loads the trained network from `results/binary-classifier/params/best_model.pt` and determines whether two fingerprints match based on the predicted `k` value: if `k` equals zero the pair is classified as an imposter.

 The evaluation writes `metrics.csv`, an `eval.log` file with the values, and ROC/PR curve images to the `results/binary-classifier` directory.